What is the Freedom Flotilla Coalition?

 Why is the For the Children of Gaza flotilla challenging the Israeli blockade by sea?

-International civil society organizations have been challenging the illegal Israeli land and naval blockade of Gaza in a variety of ways for 13 years.
+International civil society organizations have been challenging the illegal Israeli land and naval blockade of Gaza in a variety of ways since 2007.
 While other organizations have importantly focused on challenging the land blockade, the Freedom Flotilla Coalition challenges the Israeli blockade by sea to draw attention to the effects that this has on Palestinian people in Gaza, including: Palestinian fishers in Gaza, who are frequently shot at by the Israeli Navy while trying to provide for their families and the general population, and Palestinian people denied their ability to trade and travel via the port of Gaza.

 How does this Freedom Flotilla mission relate to the current refugee crisis and the many people traveling across the Mediterranean Sea to reach Europe?

 We believe that the refugee crisis stems in part from a lack of political will to solve situations which force people to leave their homes in search of safety.
 The Palestinian people of Gaza do not even have the option to set sail towards freedom, as the Israeli Occupation Forces blockade their access to the Mediterranean Sea.
 Let us not forget that more than five million of the world’s refugees are Palestinians, including 70% of Palestinians living in Gaza.